 Infuse the Coconut Milk with the Spices

-- Bring this mixture up to a gentle boil over medium heat.
-Once the coconut milk starts to boil, turn the stove off and allow the spices to steep in the liquid for 20 minutes to infuse the coconut milk with the flavor of the spices.
+- Bring the coconut milk up to a gentle simmer over medium heat.
+Once the coconut milk starts to simmer, turn the stove off and allow the spices to infuse coconut milk with their flavors for 20 minutes.

 Gently Cook the Arroz con Dulce